 Supplemental job displacement vouchers can only be used for specific things; these include licensing fees, exam fees, resume services, job placement costs, training equipment/tools, and computer equipment used for job training.

 Request a Free Consultation to Learn More about Your Options

 If you were injured on the job or while carrying out any duties in the scope of your employment in the state of California, you are entitled to workers’ compensation benefits.
 There are very few exceptions to this; in most cases, you will be covered.
 If you are unsure which benefits you may receive, or if you need help with your claim, contact our Modesto workers’ compensation attorneys for a free consultation.
 We are happy to answer your questions and guide you through the process from start to finish.

-With three office locations in Modesto, Sacramento, and Stockton, we proudly serve clients throughout the Central Valley.
+With three office locations, we proudly serve clients throughout the Central Valley.

 “I would tell others if they're seeking legal professional help, that Rancaño & Rancaño helped me and that they can most likely help them in their situation.”- Jose

 “There's many people that recommended me to go to Rancaño & Rancaño because they were in the same situation, and they helped them like they helped me in providing excellent service.”- Ancieto

 “The office is always clean and welcoming.
 The receptionist is very professional and nice.”- Denise

 Juan Perez Vasquez v.
 Sonoran Roofing, Inc., CIGA, services by Sedgwick CMS

 Sergio Cervantes v.
 Central Valley Painting, State Compensation Insurance Fund